vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

 ![Adding a Site to Cloudflare](assets/01-add-site-to-cloudflare.png)

+You will be prompted to review your DNS records, but do not add anything just yet.

 ### Enabling HTTPs End-to-End
 In the Cloudflare control panel, navigate to your domain > SSL/TLS > Edge Certificates and enable "Always Use HTTPS".
 This ensures that traffic is always encrypted between the client and Cloudflare.